fenbf/cpp17features/readme.md

 * [SO: What are the new features in C++17?](http://stackoverflow.com/questions/38060436/what-are-the-new-features-in-c17)
 * [cppreference.com/C++ compiler support](http://en.cppreference.com/w/cpp/compiler_support).
-* [AnthonyCalandra/modern-cpp-features cheat sheet](https://github.com/AnthonyCalandra/modern-cpp-features) - unfortunately it doesn't include all the features of C++17.
+* [AnthonyCalandra/modern-cpp-features cheat sheet](https://github.com/AnthonyCalandra/modern-cpp-features) - unfortunately it doesn't include all the features of C++17, so this is also why I've started a separate try on that.
 * plus other findings and mentions

 ##Language Features

 ###New auto rules for direct-list-initialization
 [N3922](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n3922.html)